mcnairsa/100-days-of-code/log.md

 me: Good place to start is git.
 What is your open source contribution?

+### Day 042/100: 09-11-2024
+**Today's Progress**:
+Revised Codecademy Redux lesson
+Spaced repetition practice of CSS fundamentals and responsivity

+**Thoughts:**
+Time for bed.
+I was up before five this morning and it's gone half past nine (evening) now.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+As for yesterday ... again

+**Pay Forward:**
+1.  @Lalalloud on fCC Disdord
+re: '30 minutes JaavaScript practice'
+me: Well done for keeping it up!
+What aspect of JS did you practice?

+2. @VK on fCC Discord
+re: Day One
+me: Well done for taking up the challenge!
+Sockets on Day 1 sounds pretty hardcore.
+Have  you done a lot of coding before?

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c